 “Responsible fashion starts a conversation, and we want to talk to people who share the same point of view,” said McCartney of the project.
 Known for eschewing leather, the merchandise in her label’s pop-up will feature sustainably produced viscose, organic cotton and wool.
 The sneakers are made with Osmotex, a waste product from the textile manufacture process.

 Where to wear your new kicks?
 While participating in one of the program’s exercise classes, of course.
-They will be hosted by a hologram version of Stella McCartney herself.
+They will be hosted by a hologram version of a Stella McCartney ambassador.
 Think Kate Moss in that Alexander McQueen show — in sneakers.

 Group head of style Jennifer Cuvillier gave FN the lowdown, from her fall footwear heroes to the store’s exclusive new customization project.
 Wild West,’80s rock and utilitarian vibes were her seasonal talking points with key shoe silhouettes being the not-going-anywhere-anytime-soon sneaker, pointy low-heeled bootie and, surprise contender, the rubber ankle boot.